 I had come to this third Way of Peace gathering because I wanted to learn from Fr.
 Laurence about the Christian contemplative path, and about how to engage in dialogue with Buddhists.
 I also wanted to make a contribution to interfaith dialogue here in Belfast, Northern Ireland myself, where there had been so much bloodshed between Protestants and Catholics, especially in the last thirty years.
-I would play the shakuhachi and I would offer a workshop on contemplative music as well.
+I would play the shakuhachi with other Celtic musicians, such as Jacynth Hamill, Heather Innes, and Annie Mawson (see pic), and I would offer a workshop on contemplative music as well.

 Just before leaving home I had spoken with one of the Way of Peace leaders at the sponsoring headquarters in London, the World Community for Christian Meditation (WCCM).
 He had said that the preliminary sign-ups showed that I would have at least twenty-five people at my workshop at Belfast’s Waterfront Conference Center.
 I entitled the workshop “ Meditation, Music and Metanoia.”
 Metanoia, from the Greek, meant a change of consciousness or a change of heart.
 I knew that Blowing Zen was changing me, but I still didn’t know how to describe the changes.
 Maybe teaching about my spiritual practice of Sui-Zen would help me to find words that would be helpful to others.